akalenuk/unpager/README.md

 Image processing and transformation that undoes unwanted perspective, unbends pages, and cleans ups the stains.

-The maths behind all the functionality is explained in my book [Geometry for Programmers](https://www.manning.com/books/geometry-for-programmers).
+The maths behind all the transformations is explained in my book [Geometry for Programmers](https://www.manning.com/books/geometry-for-programmers).

 Undoing the perspective
 -----------------------